IKEv2 MDM settings for Apple devices

 This value should match the server certificate’s identity (Subject Alternative Name or Subject Common Name).

-Note: If this value doesn’t match the server certificate’s identity, ServerCertificateCommonName key can be used to specify the server certificate’s identity.
+Note: If this value doesn’t match the server certificate’s identity,

-Enables Always-on VPN, which can tunnel all IP traffic back to your organization.
+Enables Always On VPN, which can tunnel all IP traffic back to your organization.
 Different configurations can be set up for Cellular and Wi-Fi.

 Allow disabling connections

-Specifies whether users can disable the Always-on VPN connection.
+Specifies whether users can disable the Always On VPN connection.

 Use same configuration